doged-io/doged/doc/developer-notes.md

 logs the location and duration of each lock contention to the `debug.log` file.

-To enable it, run cmake with `-DDEBUG_LOCKCONTENTION` added to your CPPFLAGS, e.g. `-DCMAKE_CXX_FLAGS="-DDEBUG_LOCKCONTENTION"`, then build and run bitcoind.
+To enable it, run cmake with `-DDEBUG_LOCKCONTENTION` added to your CPPFLAGS, e.g. `-DCMAKE_CXX_FLAGS="-DDEBUG_LOCKCONTENTION"`, then build and run dogecashd.

-You can then use the `-debug=lock` configuration option at bitcoind startup or `bitcoin-cli logging '["lock"]'` at runtime to turn on lock contention logging.
+You can then use the `-debug=lock` configuration option at dogecashd startup or `bitcoin-cli logging '["lock"]'` at runtime to turn on lock contention logging.
 It can be toggled off again with `bitcoin-cli logging [] '["lock"]'`.